bghira/SimpleTuner/OPTIONS.md

                         model.
   --flux                This option must be provided when training a Flux
                         model.
-  --flux_lora_target {mmdit,context,all,all+ffs,ai-toolkit}
+  --flux_lora_target {mmdit,context,context+ffs,all,all+ffs,ai-toolkit}
                         Flux has single and joint attention blocks.
-Only the multimodal 'dual stream' attention blocks are trained by default.
-If 'mmdit' is provided, the text input layers will not be trained.
-If 'context' is provided, the mmdit layers will not be trained.
-If 'all' is provided, all layers will be trained, minus feed- forward.
+By default, all attention layers are trained, but not the feed-forward layers If 'mmdit' is provided, the text input layers will not be trained.
+If 'context' is provided, then ONLY the text attention layers are trained If 'context+ffs' is provided, then text attention and text feed-forward layers are trained.
+                        This is somewhat similar to text-encoder-only training in earlier SD versions.
+If 'all' is provided, all layers will be trained, minus feed-forward.
 If 'all+ffs' is provided, all layers will be trained including feed-forward.
   --flow_matching_sigmoid_scale FLOW_MATCHING_SIGMOID_SCALE
                         Scale factor for sigmoid timestep sampling for flow- matching models..